 Werner then drops Marie-Laure off at a refugee camp, and stumbles off to a field hospital.
 He meets a pretty sticky end, actually – in his delirium, he steps on a land mine.
 Kaboom!

-Then the story skips ahead to 1974, and speeds up considerably (this is the “big conclusion” that’s supposed to tie up all the loose ends).
+Then the story skips ahead to 1974, and speeds up considerably (this is the “big conclusion” of All The Light We Cannot See, that’s supposed to tie up all the loose ends).
 Werner’s former army boss tracks down his sister from the orphanage, and returns all of his personal effects to her – including the model of Marie-Laure’s house that once contained the cursed diamond.
 She, in turn, tracks down Marie-Laure, and returns the model to her.
 Marie-Laure’s father was never found, even after all the POWs were freed, and her great-uncle is dead.
-Everyone’s super-traumatised by this series of events, but they all try to pretend that they aren’t – it’s super-healthy.
+Everyone’s super-traumatised by this series of events, but they all try to pretend that they aren’t – it’s all super-healthy.

 The story ends in 2014.
 Marie-Laure is walking the streets of Paris with her grandson, still blind, and marvelling at how the internet works.

 All The Light We Cannot See is readable enough, but I had to Google Translate a few bits and pieces (from French and from German).
-It’s billed as a “touching story”, but I don’t think it really told me anything new about WWII.
-Plus, I’m really not sure how I feel about the depiction of a Nazi soldier “saving” a person with a disability.
-I think I understand what Doerr was trying to get at, but it’s a very sympathetic depiction of Nazis on the whole, and that extra layer of Marie-Laure having a vision impairment was just a bit on the nose…
+It’s billed as a “touching story”, but I felt too skeptical to be truly moved.
+I’m really not sure how I feel about the depiction of a Nazi soldier “saving” a person with a disability.
+I think I understand what Doerr was trying to get at, but it’s a very sympathetic depiction of Nazis on the whole, and that extra layer of Marie-Laure living with a vision impairment was just a bit on the nose…